Vitalii-Misechko/spend-track/product-docs/spec-mvp.md

-# MVP
+# MVP Features Spec

+### Non functional requirements
+    - Supports internationalization

 ### Auth
     - user Sign-up/Sign-in with email
-    - user authentification with email
+    - user authentication with email

 ### Navigation panel at the top which allows to
     - Open Man page